 Meets are what the club is all about.
 They're run by members, for members.
 The club thrives by having members take an active interest in the meets that are run.
 We typically agree the next year's meets - where we're going and who's organising which meet - at our AGM in October.
 The Frequently Asked Questions page offers advice on what to expect on a meet.

-To subscribe to the meets calendar on your PC or smartphone, copy-paste this link: https://calendar.google.com/calendar/ical/webmaster%40rockhoppers.org.uk/public/basic.ics
+To subscribe to the meets calendar on your PC or smartphone, copy-paste this link.
+NOTE: subscribe rather than downloading or it won't update automatically. https://calendar.google.com/calendar/ical/webmaster%40rockhoppers.org.uk/public/basic.ics

 Depending on the program or application you're using, you may need to choose the "subscribe" or "add by URL" option.
 Contact the Webmaster for help.

 Need help booking onto or organising a meet?
 Find instructions here.

 Eat, drink, be merry, and vote for Rockhopper of the Year.More

 The Shropshire Hills Area of Outstanding Beauty is a little gem in the Welsh Marches.
 All Stretton and the nearby town of Church Stretton are particularly handy for the hills and moors of the Long Mynd and the wonderfully named Caer Caradoc, where Caractacus made his lanst stand against the Romans.

 For this one we are in the very well endowed but small All Stretton Bunkhouse.More

 It's that time of year again, and you are hereby cordially invited along to the annual Rockhopper Christmas bash!